titomiguelcosta/SilexBootstrap/README.md

 It has the following advantages:

-* defines a file structure for code (config folder for all the configuration, views folder for twig templates, etc)
+* defines a file structure for code (config folder for all the configuration, views folder for twig templates, data/cache for twig cache files, data/database/db.sqlite for sqlite database, etc)
-* [Zend Framework 2][2] components configured in the composer file
+* [Zend Framework 2][2] components repository configured in the composer.json file
-* registers the main providers commonly used (config/services.php)
+* registers the main providers commonly used (check config/services.php)
-* ready to use with an index.php controller
+* ready to use with an index.php controller in dev environment
 * incorporates [Twitter Bootstrap][3] assets
 * has a layout.html.twig that implements the [Initializr][4] recommendations for a valid HTML5 page
 * makes use of the [Yui3][5] grid and reset (style tag in the layout.html.twig file)